sverweij/mscgen_js/wikum/xu.md

 Behaviour specification is not a particularly strong suit of interaction diagrams (sequence charts/ diagrams/ collaboration diagrams), as Martin Fowler correctly notes in [UML distilled][1].
-At this time (December 2013) mscgen does not support them.
+At this time (November 2015) MscGen does not support them.

 Nonetheless inline expressions are damn handy.
-Hence xù, a superset of mscgen including them.
+Hence xù, a superset of MscGen that does include them.

 ## An example
 This is an example of a xù script describing an interaction that loops over